Donate

 Since it’s a relatively new technology, there’s little research to establish the long-term consequences, good or bad, of social media use.
 However, multiple studies have found a strong link between heavy social media and an increased risk for depression, anxiety, loneliness, self-harm, and even suicidal thoughts.

-Social media may promote negative experiences such as:
+Social media may also promote negative experiences such as:

 Inadequacy about your life or appearance.
 Even if you know that images you’re viewing on social media are manipulated, they can still make you feel insecure about how you look or what’s going on in your own life.
-Similarly, we’re all aware that other people tend to share just the highlights of their lives, rarely the low points that everyone experiences.
-But that doesn’t lessen those feelings of envy and dissatisfaction when you’re scrolling through a friend’s airbrushed photos of their tropical beach holiday or reading about their exciting new promotion at work.
+When you’re scrolling through a friend’s airbrushed photos of their tropical beach holiday or reading about their exciting new promotion at work, it can prompt feelings of envy and dissatisfaction.

 Fear of missing out (FOMO) and social media addiction.
 While the fear of missing out or FOMO has been around far longer than social media, sites such as Facebook and Instagram seem to exacerbate feelings that others are having more fun or living better lives than you are.
 The idea that you’re missing out on certain things can impact your self-esteem, trigger anxiety, and fuel even greater social media use, much like an addiction.
 FOMO can compel you to pick up your phone every few minutes to check for updates, or compulsively respond to each and every alert—even if that means taking risks while you’re driving, missing out on sleep at night, or prioritizing social media interaction over real world relationships.

 Isolation.
-A study at the University of Pennsylvania found that high usage of Facebook, Snapchat, and Instagram increases rather decreases feelings of loneliness.
+One study found that high usage of Facebook, Snapchat, and Instagram increases rather decreases feelings of loneliness.
 Conversely, the study found that reducing social media usage can actually make you feel less lonely and isolated and improve your overall wellbeing.

 Depression and anxiety.
 Human beings need face-to-face contact to be mentally healthy.
 Nothing reduces stress and boosts your mood faster or more effectively than eye-to-eye contact with someone who cares about you.
 The more you prioritize social media interaction over in-person relationships, the more you’re at risk for developing or exacerbating mood disorders such as anxiety and depression.

 Cyberbullying.
-About 10 percent of teens report being bullied on social media and many other users are subjected to offensive comments.
+Research suggests that about 59 percent of U.S. teens have experienced bullying online.
 Social media platforms such as Twitter can be hotspots for spreading hurtful rumors, lies, and abuse that can leave lasting emotional scars.

 Self-absorption.
 Sharing endless selfies and all your innermost thoughts on social media can create an unhealthy self-centeredness and distance you from real-life connections.